 Phase 5: Wind farm commissioned

 Commissioning of the wind farm will take place in phases.
 An important milestone will be when the wind turbines supply power for the first time.
 The expectation is that the wind farm will be running at full power by mid-summer 2023.
 The Hollandse Kust Zuid Wind Farm will have a maximum capacity of around 1.500 Megawatts (MW).
-That is enough to supply approximately 2 to 3 million households with green electricity.
+It will have a renewable electricity output equivalent to the annual consumption of over two million Dutch households.

 Background: Climate agreements